Mission College Preparatory High School

-Mission College Preparatory Catholic High School is a private Roman Catholic high school in San Luis Obispo, California, United States.
+Mission College Preparatory Catholic High School is a private Catholic high school in San Luis Obispo, California, United States.
 It is located in the Roman Catholic Diocese of Monterey.

 Remodelings and additions

 In 2004, Mission College Prep (MCP) underwent a major renovation.
 An entire new wing was built over the parking lot, which was remade into an underground parking facility.
 Included in this add-on is the Cowitz Gymnasium.
 The previous gym was transformed into a performing arts auditorium.

 In the summer of 2007 MCP tore out and replaced the football, soccer, and baseball field.
 This action was done to accommodate the change from 8-man to 11-man football.
 In addition a removable dugout was placed alongside the field to allow both football and baseball to be played on the same field.

 In the summer of 2008 the sections of MCP not renovated in 2004 were retrofitted.
 Some of the school's older classrooms were also remodeled.